-The more I create, the happier I am.
-Having the worlds information and entertainment at your fingertips can wreak havoc on your ability to create, to be productive.
+The more I’m creating, the happier I am.
+But, unfortunately, having the world’s information and entertainment at your fingertips can wreak havoc on your ability to be productive.

-If you are like me, and you get down when there is a lack of progress on your side projects or your workout schedule is inconsistent, Willpower: Rediscovering the Greatest Human Strength is a great read to get you started on the right path.
+If you are like me and get grumpy when there is a lack of progress on your side projects or your workout schedule is inconsistent, Willpower: Rediscovering the Greatest Human Strength is a great read to get you started on the right path.

 In a study looking at professors and their writing habits, the authors write: